ming-codes/coffeeart/README.md

 Because it's awesome!

 Also because I like to use [docco](http://jashkenas.github.com/docco/) to generate inline documentation for scripts.
-This, with the use of [CoffeeKup](https://github.com/mauricemach/coffeekup), is a powerful combination.
+This, together with the use of [CoffeeKup](https://github.com/mauricemach/coffeekup), is a powerful combination.

+# Design Philosophy

+The primary design goal of CoffeeArt is to be simple and elegant.
+This also means that many features seen in other CSS frameworks are intensionally left out.

+# Examples

+    # Simple Example
+    # A stylesheet is simply a giant JavaScript object
+    # Here I chose $ as the object to use to stay consistant
+    # with jQuery's syntax
+    $['#header'] =
+      'padding': '10px'
+      'position': 'relative'
+    $['#header ul'] =
+      'clear': 'both'
+    $['#upcoming'] =
+      'margin': '10px'
+      'padding': '15px'
+      'background': 'white'

+# What's new

+Super simplified stuff.
+The core module is just 39 lines of CoffeeScript now, and it allows you to do most things you want to do in CSS.

+CSS3 stuff will be implemented as separate module.

-# Licensing: MIT License
+# License

 Copyright (c) 2012 Ming Liu